Skip to main content

 The problem transformation is the breakthrough.

-Once you see "minimum coins" as "minimize over all coin choices at each step," the solution becomes a natural application of dynamic programming.
+Once you see "minimum coins" as "minimize over all coin choices at each amount," the solution becomes a natural application of dynamic programming.